-In 2021, we continued our focus on regularly engaging with our shareholders.
-The Company reached out to holders of over 60% of our shares outstanding.
-Meetings were requested by two shareholders, representing 16% of the Company's outstanding shares.
-During these meetings, we discussed many topics including our executive compensation program, our sustainability governance and risk management structure, diversity and inclusion and OpenBlue.
-Investors were generally supportive of the Company's governance and compensation practices and were pleased with the Company's corporate responsibility and sustainability efforts.
-In addition, several shareholders declined requests for meetings noting that engagement was unnecessary due to no significant concerns with our governance and compensation practices.
-This outreach and discussions provide our Board with valuable insights into our shareholders' views.
+In 2022, we continued our focus on regularly engaging with our shareholders.
+We reached out to holders of over 65% of our shares outstanding.
+Meetings were requested by four shareholders, representing approximately 22% of the Company's outstanding shares.
+During these meetings, we discussed many topics including our executive compensation program, diversity and inclusion, supply chain, sustainability, PFAS oversight and management and OpenBlue.
+Investors provided valuable comments and perspectives on the Company's governance, risk and compensation practices and were generally supportive of the Company's approach in these areas.
+Investors also expressed their approval of the Company's corporate responsibility and sustainability efforts.
+In addition, several shareholders declined or cancelled meetings noting that engagement was unnecessary due to no significant concerns with our governance and compensation practices.
+This outreach and the corresponding discussions provide our Board with valuable insights into our shareholders' views.
 We plan to continue to actively engage with our shareholders on a regular basis to better understand and consider their views.